ad-laurentius/proofreading/README.md

 # Methodology
 As for methodology, I intend to follow the standard Distributed Proofreaders guidelines as much as I can, even though the chances of my work being transferred to Distributed Proofreaders is very small.
 Because I am likely to do much of the work on my own, I will only follow certain rules in so far as they are convenient to my own usage.

+TL;DR. I do not fix spelling, capitalisation, or grammar inconsistencies, but may fix formatting and obvious printing errors.

 # What will be end product be like?
 I won't correct any apparent misspellings but will correct printing/formatting errors if they are very evident.
 No parts of the text will be changed to avoid rendering the Imprimatur void.